metropolregion-rhein-neckar/tivigi/README.md

 ## 11.1.
 The `<ActiveLayers>` component

 The `<ActiveLayers>` component displays a list of the layers that are currently added to the map.
 It also displays legend information for each layer, if available.
 Finally, it features buttons to trigger various actions for each layer, like e.g. setting the map view to the extent of the layer, or opening the layer's attributes table.
-The available options depend on the layer type and the configuration of the The `<ActiveLayers>` component.
-Like for most of the components we have introduced so far, the most important attribute of the The `<ActiveLayers>` component is `:map`, which is used to pass a reference to the OpenLayers map object of which the active layers are shown.
+The available options depend on the layer type and the configuration of the `<ActiveLayers>` component.
+Like for most of the components we have introduced so far, the most important attribute of the `<ActiveLayers>` component is `:map`, which is used to pass a reference to the OpenLayers map object of which the active layers are shown.

 ## 11.2.
 The `<FeatureInfoTool>` component